 Enhancing Community Awareness on the Linkage between Corruption and Human Rights

-- One assessment study on the link between corruption and the right to health prepared.
+- One assessment study on the link between corruption and the right to health was prepared.

 Research & analysis

-- Two awareness raising materials and campaigns on corruption and human rights produced (face book campaigns, animations, info-graphs, Testimonies).
-Two raising awareness sessions for anti-corruption actors on the linkage between respect of human right and efficient anti corruption efforts conducted.
-Four FaceBook advocacy campaigns targeting the Anti-corruption actors to respect human rights in dealing with corruption cases.
+- Awareness-raising materials and campaigns on corruption and human rights were produced (this included Facebook campaigns, animations, info-graphs, and testimonies).
+Two awareness-raising sessions for anti-corruption actors on the linkage between respect of human right and efficient anti corruption efforts conducted.
+Four Facebook advocacy campaigns were run targeting the anti-corruption actors to respect human rights in dealing with corruption cases.

-- Two training events organised in the West Bank and Gaza Strip (WBGS) targeting Human Rights Organisations working on health sector field on the link between corruption and human rights and how to integrate anti-corruption and social accountability tools in their strategies
+- Two training events were held in the West Bank and Gaza Strip (WBGS) targeting Human Rights Organisations working on health sector field on the link between corruption and human rights and how to integrate anti-corruption and social accountability tools into their strategies.

 Trial & implement new approach

-- Two training events organised in WBGS targeting media journalist on skills to prepare investigative reports related to corruption and human rights with focus on health right.
+- Two training events were held in WBGS targeting media journalists to develop their skills in conducting investigative reports related to corruption and human rights with a focus upon the right to health.

-- Providing guiding materials on how to integrate anti-corruption and social accountability tools within their working strategies.
+- Guiding materials were created for organisations on how to integrate anti-corruption and social accountability tools within their working strategies.

 Implementation of new policy & practice